Electrolysis - A Superior Cleaning Process

 Can I remove the chrome plating from an antique weapon (a pistol)?

 Probably not.
 The electroplating process, if done properly, will include an acid dip to remove all dirt, rust and oxidation.
-The item is then plated many times over.
-If the chrome (or brass or silver plating) is well-adhered to the base metal, electrolysis will not have any effect on it.
+The item might be plated many times over.
+If the chrome (or brass or silver plating) is well-adhered to the base metal, electrolysis will not lift the plating.

 Will electrolysis remove zinc/galvanized plating?